Automattic/woocommerce-payments/docs/typescript/general-conventions.md

 	/** Helpful detail for a confusing prop */ whatIsThisFor?: number | Symbol;
 }

-/** This is used for things to indicate what */ enum Flag {
-	On,
-	Off,
-	/** This represent a state up extreme confusion and apathy */ Uhhhhh,
-}
 ```

 ### ✅ _Do_ use JSDoc to add descriptions and relevant information